Success in New Zealand Scholarship examinations represents the pinnacle of academic achievement for secondary school students.

 In addition to the substantial monetary awards available to successful candidates, the examinations provide students with a rigorous assessment that compares well with the experience of studying a tertiary qualification.

-To build on this success, and to affirm our commitment to providing education of the highest quality, we have developed specialised scholarship programmes for our students.
+To build on St Paul’s academic success, and to affirm our commitment to providing education of the highest quality, we have developed specialised scholarship programmes for our students.

 Scholarship subject tuition

 Students are welcome to enter for New Zealand Scholarship in any subject offered at St Paul’s.
 The heads of each department offer subject-specific programmes of tuition designed to give scholarship candidates the best chance of success.